-To highlight the critical results of this research, we're examining the top use cases for healthcare AI technology that physicians believe could benefit them most.
-Here are six potential opportunities to consider as your medical practice or healthcare system continues to leverage AI in your day-to-day workflows.
-Let’s dive in.
+To highlight the critical results of this industry research and our response to it, we're examining the top use cases for healthcare AI technology that physicians believe could benefit them most.
+Here are six potential opportunities to consider as your medical practice or healthcare system continues to leverage AI in your EHR, and how athenahealth might help support them, now and in the future.

 1. Clinical decision support and diagnostics

 AI-powered decision support systems can assist healthcare professionals in using data to make more accurate diagnoses and treatment recommendations.
 42% of physicians surveyed said that a leading potential benefit of AI is identifying patterns and anomalies in patient data.
-Machine learning algorithms can analyze vast amounts of raw patient data, medical literature, and clinical guidelines to identify patterns and provide evidence-based suggestions.2 This application of AI for medical diagnosis has the potential to not only improve diagnostic accuracy but also assist physicians in catching health issues earlier.
+Machine learning algorithms can analyze vast amounts of raw patient data, medical literature, and clinical guidelines to identify patterns and provide evidence-based suggestions.2 Looking ahead, the athenaOne AI-native EHR is poised to support clinical decision-making by delivering real-time recommendations, insights, alerts, and summaries to help identify diagnosis and care gaps.
+This application of AI for medical diagnosis has the potential to not only improve diagnostic accuracy but also assist physicians in catching health issues earlier.
 Earlier detection can lead to better patient outcomes and potentially lower healthcare costs associated with misdiagnoses or ineffective treatments.

 2. Intelligent workflow automation